Monday, December 5, 2022

 The little boy who wanted me to take his picture.

-There were thousands of people waiting to see the horses.
-We watched the Clydesdale go around a couple of times.
+Thousands of people were waiting to see the horses.
+We watched the Clydesdale circle a couple of times.

 We stopped at Murphy's Walmart to fill up with Gas.
-It was dark by the time we arrived home.
+By the time we arrived home, it was dark.

 Monday, November 7, 2022